Unlock Your Child’s Learning Potential with Valley Springs and Jackson Tutoring

 Auditory processing is how the brain makes sense of sounds—not just hearing them, but interpreting, organizing, and remembering them.

-Weaknesses in this area often lead to difficulties in phonics, spelling, following directions, and understanding language.
+Auditory processing weaknesses often lead to difficulties in phonics, spelling, following directions, and understanding language.

 • Phonological awareness (breaking words into sounds)